 Nimble’s strength has been providing flash performance at a hard drive price, and that value has been proven over and over in the last five years.
-Great support, a great product and a great channel strategy has made them a terrific partner in the datacenter market and created a lot of happy customers.
-Nimble Storage has shown market leadership in their cloud based analytics and reporting solution, Infosight, which is free to all owners of Nimble Storage.
+Great support, a great product, and a great channel strategy have made them a terrific partner in the data center market and created a lot of happy customers.
+Nimble Storage has shown market leadership in its cloud-based analytics and reporting solution, Infosight, which is free to all owners of Nimble Storage.

-Nimble’s other value points have been: all software included, easy to use, great support and user community.
-Their reliability is nearly six nines, unheard of except perhaps with the enterprise storage systems such as VMAX and Hitachi – 99.9997% – as reported in Infosight!
+Nimble’s other value points have been: all software included, easy to use, great support, and user community.
+Their reliability is nearly six nines, unheard of except perhaps with enterprise storage systems such as VMAX and Hitachi – 99.9997% – as reported in Infosight!

 Flash Gets Cheaper, So Now What?
 Nimble’s Response